 Italian ice can be a great healthy ice cream alternative when you need a sweet, cool treat, but the trick is to DIY at home to keep it healthy.
 Generally, Italian ice from the grocery store is comprised of frozen fruit, added sugar, lemon juice, and most likely preservatives.
 While it may be fat-free and lower in calories than its cousin ice cream, the amount of added sugar is alarming.
 You may still be eating up to 30 grams of sugar per serving – not great for your blood sugar levels.

 There are tons of clean-eating, healthy Italian ice recipes that can be found with a quick internet search.
 The beauty of making this treat at home is that you are able to choose what goes in, customize, create, and experiment with ingredients.
-Overall, making Italian ice is pretty easy too with very few ingredients, very few steps and it’s really ready in no time at all.
+Overall, making Italian ice is pretty easy too, with very few ingredients, very few steps, and it’s ready in no time at all.

 We love this easy Italian Ice recipe by carbmanager.com.
 The recipe replaces added sugars with stevia and honey to help keep sugar content in a healthy range.
-By choosing fresh or frozen fruits and a sweetener that wont skyrocket your blood sugar levels you’ll be right on track with your healthy diet goals.
-Italian ice check all the boxes when it comes to a healthy ice cream alternative.
+By choosing fresh or frozen fruits and a sweetener that won’t skyrocket your blood sugar levels, you’ll be right on track with your healthy diet goals.
+Italian ice checks all the boxes when it comes to a low calorie ice cream alternative.

 2) Avocado ‘Ice Cream’

 You may not find this ice cream alternative at the grocery store, but making it at home is fairly simple.
-With just a few ingredients like ripe avocados, coconut milk, sweetener of choice, lemon juice, mint, maybe cocoa powder, vanilla… you name it, you can blend yourself up a quick creamy, cool treat.
-Try this simple avocado ice cream recipe by feelgoofoodie.com
+With just a few ingredients like ripe avocados, coconut milk, sweetener of choice, lemon juice, mint, maybe cocoa powder, or vanilla, you can blend yourself up a quick, creamy, cool treat.
+Try this simple avocado ice cream recipe by feelgoodfoodie.com.

 3) Banana ‘Nice Cream’

 Banana is a great base for a healthy ice cream alternative.
-One medium size banana contains 450 mg of potassium, 3 grams of fiber fiber, 15 grams of sugar, 1 gram of protein, 0 grams of fat, and about 110 calories.
-Additionally they have smaller amounts of vitamin b6, manganese, vitamin c, and magnesium – all important nutrients for health and proper body function.
+One medium-sized banana contains 450 mg of potassium, 3 grams of fiber, 15 grams of sugar, 1 gram of protein, 0 grams of fat, and about 110 calories.
+Additionally, they have smaller amounts of vitamin B6, manganese, vitamin C, and magnesium – all important nutrients for health and proper body function.

-While the overall nutritional profile of banana is great, they do come with higher amounts of sugar than other fruits and may spike blood sugar levels.
-In comparison to your average ice cream, gelato, and standard frozen yogurt though, banana ‘nice cream’ is certainly the healthier, guilt-free choice.
+While the overall nutritional profile of bananas is great, they do come with higher amounts of sugar than other fruits and may spike blood sugar levels.
+In comparison to your average ice cream, gelato, and standard frozen yogurt, though, banana ‘nice cream’ is certainly the healthier, guilt-free choice.

-As with the previous healthy ice cream alternative option, freezing and blending bananas with additional ingredients to make your own custom creation is the deal.
-This DIY, two ingredient banana ‘nice cream’ by asweetpeachef.com is super quick, super-rich, and hits the spot on a hot day.
+As with the previous healthy ice cream alternative options, freezing and blending bananas with additional ingredients to make your own custom creation is the deal.
+This DIY, two-ingredient chocolate banana ‘nice cream’ by asweetpeachef.com is super quick, super-rich, and hits the spot.
 Try adding a tablespoon of peanut butter to ‘up’ the protein and flavor.

 4) Fat-free Greek FroYo

-Chances are you’ve driven past countless frozen yogurt shops and most likely even stopped in for a “healthy” treat only leave with a mound of frozen, sugar-filled froyo covered in syrups & toppings.
+Chances are you’ve driven past countless frozen yogurt shops and most likely even stopped in for a “healthy” treat, only to leave with a mound of frozen, sugar-filled froyo covered in syrups & toppings.
 We’re saying skip the local froyo shops and DIY at home to actually stay on point with your healthy diet.
-We know (and you know) things can easily get out of control when you have a couple dozen sugar-filled options when building-up your dessert.
+We know (and you know) things can easily get out of control when you have a couple dozen sugar-filled options when building up your dessert.

-Plain, fat-free greek yogurt is an amazing option to use as a base when making ‘ice cream’ at home.
-One cup of plain, fat-free greek yogurt contains around 130 calories, 23 grams of protein, 10 grams of carbohydrates, 1 gram of fiber, and 0 grams fat.
+Plain, fat-free Greek yogurt is an amazing option to use as a base when making alternatives to ice cream at home.
+One cup of plain, fat-free Greek yogurt contains around 130 calories, 23 grams of protein, 10 grams of carbohydrates, 1 gram of fiber, and 0 grams of fat.

 5) Coconut Milk ‘Ice Cream’

-Coconut milk whether its full-fat or reduced-fat both make great bases for healthy ice cream alternatives.
-Not only does coconut milk add a rich, tropical flavor to sweet treats, but like a few of the previous alternatives its vegetarian-friendly.
+Coconut milk, whether it’s full-fat or reduced-fat, makes a great base for healthy ice cream alternatives.
+Not only does coconut milk add a rich, tropical flavor to sweet treats, but like a few of the previous alternatives, it’s vegetarian-friendly.

 Coconut milk is the liquid extracted from grated coconut flesh of a mature coconut after its been soaked in water.
 Coconut milks richness is due to its high-fat content and therefore it is a calorie-dense food item, so a little goes a long way.
 In addition to being mostly made-up of fats, coconut milk as a base for healthier ice cream does provide more nutrition than your average scoop.